 Starting with the inaugural Class of 1929, the Mount has awarded more than 18,000 degrees at the undergraduate and graduate levels.

-In 2012, MSMC was selected, for the fifth year in a row, as a grant recipient of the Robert Wood Johnson Foundation New Careers in Nursing Scholarship Program (NCIN).
+In 2013, MSMC was selected, for the sixth year in a row, as a grant recipient of the Robert Wood Johnson Foundation New Careers in Nursing Scholarship Program (NCIN).
 To date, 45 Mount nursing students have been supported by the grant funds.

 Mount St. Mary’s College was been awarded a two-year $100,000 National Endowment for the Humanities grant to bring a more international focus to studies across eight majors.
 The project “Women in China: Internationalizing the Humanities and Professional Studies” launched in July 2012 to integrate international cultures into undergraduate and graduate coursework.
 A key component of the grant includes a series of six public, scholarly lectures exploring Chinese history, poetry, art and literature.